Counting subgraphs in fftp graphs with symmetry: Labelling paths in vertex-transitive graphs

-\begin{rem} We can not use the labels of edges of $T$ and the map $\theta$ to define a labeling on edges of $\ga$ since in general this labeling would not be $\gen{\theta (X)}$-invariant.
-If it were, then $\ga$ would be the Cayley graph of $\gen{\theta(X)}$ with respect to $\theta(X)$, however there are vertex-transitive locally-finite graphs (for example Diestel Leader graphs \cite{EskinFisherWhyte}) that are not even quasi-isometric to Cayley graphs. \end{rem}
+However, in general, we cannot use the labels of edges of $T$ and the map $\theta$ to define a labeling on the edges of $\ga$ since in general this labeling would not be $\gen{\theta (X)}$-invariant.
+If it were, then $\ga$ would be the Cayley digraph of $\gen{\theta(X)}$ with respect to $\theta(X)$, however there are vertex-transitive locally-finite graphs (for example Diestel Leader graphs \cite{EskinFisherWhyte}) that are not even quasi-isometric to Cayley graphs. \end{rem}